The Gambling Act 2005 changed the law on gambling. It covers three types of licence:

 The commission grants operating and personal licences for commercial gambling and people working in the industry.
 It also regulates certain lottery managers and promoters.
 If you'd like to know more please visit the Gambling Commission website.

 The Gambling Act 2005 gives local councils a number of important roles related to gambling.
 The main ones are:

-- Licence premises for gambling (casino, bingo and betting premises - including tracks, adult gaming centres and family entertainment centres).
+- Licence premises for gambling - casino, bingo and betting premises.
+This includes tracks, adult gaming centres and family entertainment centres).